wso2/product-ei/product-scenarios/1-integrating-systems-that-communicate-in-heterogeneous-message-formats/1.6-xml-message-enrichment/1.6.9-Extracting-elements-from-a-payload/readme.md

 ```

-The response will be as below after the response is enriched.
+The response will be as below after the request is enriched.

 ```
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">